microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 definitions, such as an existing Clang availability attribute or a new custom HLSL-specific attribute.

-AST traversal from entry points will traverse DeclRefs and initializers to detect the use of the new ray flag.
+AST traversal from entry points will traverse DeclRefs, DeclRefExprs, and initializers to detect the use of any new ray flags.
 AST traversal will be added for subobject declarations on library targets to detect any use of the new pipeline flag.

 This will have implications for uses of these flags outside of the intended targets.
 Since they are just uint values, it's technically legal to refer to